-Plan year year July 1 through June 30.
-Eligibility A judge or justice of any court.
+July 1 through June 30.
+A judge or justice of any court.
 If the member was active prior to January 1, 1974, benefits may be computed according to provisions of the prior plan.
-Tier 1 / Tier 2 Member Tier 1 includes judges or justices first appointed or elected before July 1, 2013, and Tier 2 includes judges or justices first appointed or elected after June 30, 2013.
+Tier 1 includes judges or justices first appointed or elected before July 1, 2013, and Tier 2 includes judges or justices first appointed or elected after June 30, 2013.
 A judge or justice with less than five years of service as of December 30, 2013, may make a one-time irrevocable election into Tier 2.
 For the purpose of this valuation, we have assumed no Tier 1 members elected Tier 2 benefits as of the valuation date.
-Contributions Member 9.00% of salary for Tier 1 members, 7.00% of salary for Tier 2 member member contributions after maximum benefit is reached are redirect Unclassified Employees Retirement Plan.
-Employer 22.50% of salary.
-Member contributions are "picked up" according to the provisions of Internal Revenue Code 414(h).
-State Contributions \$3,000,000 for the year ending June 30, 2017, and \$6,000,000 per year thereafter until the plan is fully funded.
-Allowable service Service as a judge.
+9.00% of salary for Tier 1 members, 7.00% of salary for Tier 2 members.
+Tier 1 member contributions after maximum benefit is reached are redirected to the Unclassified Employees Retirement Plan.
+22.50% of salary.
+Member contributions are "picked up" according to the provisions of Internal Revenue Code 414(h). \$3,000,000 for the year ending June 30, 2017, and \$6,000,000 per year thereafter until the plan is fully funded.
+Service as a judge.
 Credit may also be earned for uncredited judicial service if the appropriate employee contributions, with interest, are made.
-Salary Salary set by law.
-Average salary Average of the five highest years of salary of the last 10 years prior of judicial service.
+Salary set by law.
+Average of the five highest years of salary of the last 10 years prior to termination of judicial service.